andyhoegh/MT_ASA/README.md

 ## 2022 MT ASA Chapter Meeting

+Please [register](https://docs.google.com/forms/d/1_DaQ3azCzxW5re5CmCvjZFG7TJ-flK6t0FZN_CTKgE0/edit) for the meeting.
+Registration is free, but we hope to be able to provide lunch for attendees.

 ### Event Schedule
 Unless otherwise noted, events will occur in room 166 of American Indian Hall on the campus of Montana State University.